scottaohara/accessibility_interview_questions/README.md

 - What are skip links and who benefits from them?
 - What are some of the tools available to test the accessibility of a website or web application?
 - How can using plain language benefit the accessibility of a document?
+- Describe appropriate instances to use a link, vs a generic button, vs a submit button.
+- Why shouldn't you only rely on visual styling to indicate state?
+- What are some issues with carousels?

 ## Technical
-- Describe appropriate instances to use a link, vs a generic button, vs a submit button
 - What methods would you use to find an element's accessible name?
 - What is the accessibility tree?
 - Why are rems or ems preferable to pixels for setting type size?